ONE Essential Exercise for Plantar Fasciosis

 Plantar fasciitis is the most commonly reported cause of inferior heel pain, with an estimated prevalence ranging from 3.6% to 7% in the general population.
 In runners, it is one of the most common injuries, accounting for up to 8% of all running-related injuries."
 (2)

-Etiology: Fasciosis and tendinosis are degenerative processes involving type I collagen fibers.
-Stressing collagen fibers beyond their capacity not allowing ample time for recovery leads to injury.
+Fasciosis and tendinosis are degenerative processes involving type I collagen fibers.
+Stressing collagen fibers beyond their capacity, not allowing ample time for recovery, leads to injury.
 This process is consistent in other areas of the body like Patellar and Achilles tendinopathy.
-Keep in mind; facial injuries can arise in both active and sedentary individuals.
-Most commonly, PF begins with prolonged weight bearing, (standing or running) resulting in biomechanical overuse leading to microtears at the calcaneal enthesis.
+Keep in mind that facial injuries can arise in both active and sedentary individuals.
+Most commonly, PF begins with prolonged weight bearing (standing or running), resulting in biomechanical overuse leading to microtears at the calcaneal enthesis.
 The diagnosis of “plantar fasciitis” encompasses disorders ranging from acute inflammation to chronic fibrotic degeneration, usually involving the calcaneal attachment.
 (1,2) The term fasciitis, commonly used in the literature, is likely a misnomer; fasciosis or fasciopathy might be more appropriate terms.
 The term, “plantar fasciitis” implies inflammation, more recent studies suggest that plantar fascia pain results from a non-inflammatory, degenerative process.
 Initial insults may generate an acute inflammatory reaction, but repetitive chronic overload results in a breakdown of the inflammatory process and a disorganized healing process that fails to regenerate “normal” tissue.

-High Load Strength Training (HLST) is a proven method to rebuild and strengthen degenerated tissue like plantar fasciosis.
+High-load strength Training (HLST) is a proven method for rebuilding and strengthening degenerated tissue, such as plantar fasciitis.

 Also consider strengthening exercises for the gastroc, soleus, posterior tibialis, and intrinsic muscles of the foot.
 Examples include marble and towel gripping exercises.
 Strengthening exercises for the posterior tibialis should be implemented to help arch support.
 Activation of the flexor digitorum brevis is also a critical component of treatment strengthened by performing toe flexion with an exercise band.
 Every patient deserves “best practice” treatment, rehabilitation, advice, and condition-specific education.
 As an evidence-informed provider, you must develop processes within your practice to be confident your patients are receiving the best possible care.
 One of the benefits of ChiroUp is to learn from the top providers around the world.
 Check out the Expert Advice section within the ChiroUp condition references to learn more about what the top providers are doing for plantar fasciitis.